 Why Was NTC Needed?
 (The VRAM Crisis)

-- Now, let’s understand what “quality loss” entails: when textures are compressed excessively, they begin to appear blurry or indistinct.
+- Let’s understand what “quality loss” means: textures that are compressed too much look blurry or indistinct.

-Let me illustrate this with a real-world analogy: Imagine you are playing Cyberpunk 2077 or GTA VI.
-To render a single rock texture realistically, a 4K resolution is required.
-If your scene contains 100 such objects, your VRAM will instantly become saturated, causing the game to crash or suffer from severe lag (stuttering).
-NTC is designed to break through this very “Memory Wall.“
+Let me give you a real world analogy: Say you’re playing Cyberpunk 2077 or GTA VI.
+For a realistic render of a single rock texture, you need 4K resolution.
+If you have 100 of these objects in your scene, your VRAM will be instantly filled up, causing your game to crash or lag badly (stuttering).
+NTC is designed to penetrate this very “memory wall.

 NVIDIA Neural Texture Compression (NTC) Mechanics: How It Works